LalithSrinivas/ctp-thesis-code/README.md

 - Author's source code can be found [here](https://github.com/uclnlp/ctp)
 - Thesis report can be found [here](https://github.com/LalithSrinivas/btp_thesis)
 - Freebase dataset files were located at /home/baadalvm/data/fb15k-237 directory.
 The directory has train, test, dev data files in CSV format.
-- We have used ```free -mh``` to observe the memory utilized by a model.
+- Used ```free -mh``` to observe the memory utilized by a model.
-- We have added a few print statements in the code to observe time taken for to run that segment of code.
+- Added a few print statements in the code to observe time taken to run that segment of code.
-- We have used *profilehooks* to identify bottlenecks.
+- Used *profilehooks* to identify bottlenecks.

 ## Original CTP Execution